-Dr Cameron Webb is a Clinical Lecturer with the University of Sydney and Principal Hospital Scientist with the Department of Medical Entomology at Pathology West - ICPMR Westmead (NSW Health Pathology & Westmead Hospital).
-Cameron's primary focus is understanding the role of environmental management and urban development in reducing the risks of mosquito-borne disease caused by Murray Valley encephalitis virus, Ross River virus and Barmah Forest virus.
-However, he has also been called on to provide expert advice on a range of medically important arthropods, such as ticks, mites, biting midges, bed bugs and flies, to local, state and federal government agencies.
+Cameron Webb is a Clinical Associate Professor with the University of Sydney (School of Medical Science & Sydney Infectious Diseases Institute) and Principal Hospital Scientist with the Department of Medical Entomology at NSW Health Pathology, Westmead Hospital.
+Cameron's primary focus is understanding the role of environmental management and urban development in reducing the risks of mosquito-borne disease.
+He has been called on to provide expert advice on a range of medically important arthropods, such as mosquitoes, head lice, ticks, mites, biting midges, bed bugs and flies, to local, state and federal and international government agencies.

-In his position with the University of Sydney, Cameron regularly provides lectures in a range of undergraduate and post graduate courses and has supervised a number of research students including collaborative projects with the University of Western Sydney, the Australian Catholic University and the University of South Australia.
+In his position with the University of Sydney, Cameron regularly provides lectures in a range of undergraduate and post-graduate courses and has supervised a number of research students including collaborative projects with a number of research institutions around Australia.

 He is currently one of the Research Education Academic Directors for Western Sydney (Baludarri) Precinct, Faculty of Medicine and Health, University of Sydney.